OVERVIEW

 How are users of Oracle AI measuring quality compared to our quality metrics?

 This final question allowed me to really zoom out to understand the use of these quality metrics to begin with.
 It’s not enough for AI interactions to be algorithmically deemed as “high quality”, it must provide a verifiably satisfying experience.
-Thus, the way that we define quality must be aligned with users.
-So how did they define it?
+Thus, the way that we defined quality must be aligned with users.

 Beyond any of our initial metrics, for a high quality interaction with an AI agent, participants simply want to know exactly what actions they need to take next to address their query just by scanning through the agent's response.
 Once they can do that, they’re able to build a clearer understanding overall.